lixuenan2333/en-1/API/Virtual-Machines/Virtual-Machines/resizeInstance.md

 ## Description
-Virtual Machines Change Specification Type
+Change Instance Types for Virtual Machines<br>
-The status of the Virtual Machines must be stopped status. <br>
+The status of the virtual machine must be <b>stopped</b>. <br>
-The Cloud Disk Service created in 16 years is the machine of the system disk, and the generation and the second generation specification type are not allowed to be adjusted to each other. <br>
+For the machines created in 2016 with cloud disk as system disk, the instance types of the first generation and the second generation are not allowed to be adjusted to each other. <br>
-Local disk (type) is the machine of the system disk, and the first generation and the second generation specification type are not allowed to be adjusted to each other. <br>
+For the machines with local disk as system disk, the instance types of the first generation and the second generation are not allowed to be adjusted to each other. <br>
-Machine, generation, and second-generation specification types created using availability group (Ag) do not allow mutual adjustment. <br>
+For the machines created using availability group (Ag), the instance types of the first generation and the second generation are not allowed to be adjusted to each other. <br>
-The cloud disk service (cloud type) is the machine of the system disk, and the generation and the second generation specification type are allowed to adjust to each other. <br>
+For the machines with cloud disk as system disk, the instance types of the first generation and the second generation are not allowed to be adjusted to each other. <br>
-If the number of elastic network interfaces in the current machine is greater than the number of elastic network interfaces allowed by the specification type, an error is returned.
-Can query <a href='https://www.jdcloud.com/help/detail/2901/isCatalog/1'> DescribeInstanceTypes</a> interface gives specification information for the specified zone or availability zone. <br>
+If the number of elastic network interfaces in the current machine is greater than the number of elastic network interfaces allowed by the instance type, an error will occur.
+Can query <a href="http://docs.jdcloud.com/virtual-machines/api/describeinstancetypes">DescribeInstanceTypes</a>Interface obtains instance type information for the specified zone or availability zone. <br>
-The image used by the current machine needs to support the target specification type to be changed, otherwise the error is returned.
-Can query <a href="https://www.jdcloud.com/help/detail/2872/isCatalog/1">DescribeImageConstraints</a> Interface obtains specification type limit information for the specified image <br>
+The image used by the current machine needs to support the target instance type to be changed, otherwise an error will occur.
+Can query <a href="http://docs.jdcloud.com/virtual-machines/api/describeimageconstraints">DescribeImageConstraints</a>Interface obtains instance type limit information for the specified image <br>
 The instance type cannot be changed when the user is in arrears with the VM fees.